 How do we want to achieve our goals?

 - We qualify Business Membership Organisations (BMOs) in Central Visayas, which in turn provide services in the areas of dual training and certification, sustainable fisheries promotion and marketing.

 - The BMOs are supported in developing new services for the value chain.
 For example, they will be empowered to participate in the implementation of dual training approaches in the fisheries and food sector based on the CCCI Assessment, Certification & Accreditation Service (ACAS).
-The ACAS was established as part of our K to 12 Plus project.
+ACAS was founded as part of our K to 12 Plus project.

-- We want to enable BMOs to ensure cooperation between fishermen and their respective local government units (LGUs)
+- We want to enable BMOs to ensure cooperation between fishermen and their respective local government units (LGUs).